neil-edelman/boxes/readme.md

 ![Example of trie.](web/trie.png)

 A [&lt;N&gt;Trie](#user-content-tag-8fc8a233) is an array of pointers\-to\-`N` and index on a unique identifier string that is associated to `N`\.
-The string can be any encoding with a byte null\-terminator; in particular, `C` native strings, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.
+Strings can be any encoding with a byte null\-terminator; in particular, `C` native strings, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.
 It can be seen as a [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree); specifically [Morrison, 1968 PATRICiA](https://scholar.google.ca/scholar?q=Morrison%2C+1968+PATRICiA), in that the trie only stores data on the positions where the strings are different in the index\.
 Because of this, it takes twice the space as keeping a sorted array of pointers, but lookup is faster and more cache\-friendly; likewise, insertion and deletion are slower because the need to update the index\.

 `Array.h` must be present\. `<N>Trie` is not synchronised\.
 Errors are returned with `errno`\.
 The parameters are `#define` preprocessor macros, and are all undefined at the end of the file for convenience\. `assert.h` is used; to stop assertions, use `#define NDEBUG` before inclusion\.